mongodb/specifications/source/server-selection/server-selection.rst

       argument and otherwise MUST use the default read preference from client, database, or collection configuration.

-      The aggregate command succeeds on a secondary unless a write stage (e.g.
+      For pre-5.0 servers, an aggregate command is "must-use-primary" if its pipeline contains a write stage (e.g. ``$out``, ``$merge``); otherwise, it is "may-use-secondary".
+For 5.0+ servers, secondaries can execute an aggregate command with a write stage and all aggregate commands are "may-use-secondary".
+This is discussed in more detail in `Read preferences and server selection <../crud/crud.rst#read-preferences-and-server-selection>`_
-      ``$out``, ``$merge``) is specified.
-When a write stage is specified, the command must be treated as a write command.
-If the read preference is not 'primary', the driver SHOULD warn if a write stage is included in the pipeline.
+      in the CRUD spec.

       If a client provides a specific helper for inline mapReduce, then it is "may-use-secondary" and the *regular* mapReduce helper is